bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Automatic grouping (Python-side)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your data is in the form of a :ref:`ColumnDataSource <userguide_data_cds>`,
+If your data is in the form of a |ColumnDataSource|, Bokeh can generate legend
-Bokeh can generate legend entries from strings in one of the ColumnDataSource's
+entries from strings in one of the ColumnDataSource's columns.
+This way, you can
-columns.
-This way, you can create legend entries based on groups of glyphs.
+create legend entries based on groups of glyphs.

 To use data from a column of a ColumnDataSource to generate your plot's legend,
 pass the column name as the ``legend_group`` keyword argument to a glyph method: